 The message that a lockout sends to the players is this: if you want to play this season, then you have to agree to our deal.
 The problem with that is that a lot of players will play this season regardless if it's in the NHL, or anywhere else.
 Many players, like Penguins forward Evgeni Malkin and Senators defenseman Sergei Gonchar, have signed contracts to play overseas in Europe.
 Malkin and Gonchar both signed contracts to play with Metallurg of the KHL, until the NHL and NHLPA reach an agreement on a new CBA.
 Sure, Malkin, Gonchar, and the other players playing overseas would much rather playing in the NHL (and why not; it's the best league in the world), but they are still playing professional hockey, which is what the objective of a lockout is to deprive them of.
+The players, for the most part, are still playing hockey this season, so why not negotiate while playing a regular season?
+The unfortunate answer that we all have to live with: because that would make too much sense.

 Follow us on Twitter at: https://twitter.com/PowerofthePuck